 This specialized, two-day training event will prepare service providers who work directly with youth and community, and teachers responsible for human sexuality curricular learning outcomes, to integrate comprehensive sexuality education lessons and activities into their programs or classrooms.
 Participants will discuss and practice a number of activities that can be used immediately after the training.
-After the training there will be the option to purchase or download (for free) SERC’s Teaching Comprehensive Sexuality Education Kit.
+After the training, there will be the option to purchase or download (for free) SERC’s Teaching Comprehensive Sexuality Education Kit.
 The Kit contains all the materials needed to teach the basics discussed during the training.

 Teaching Sexuality within the MB Provincial Phys.
 Ed and Health Curriculum

 This two-day training prepares teachers to meet the curricular outcomes of the Manitoba Physical Education and Health Curriculum related to human sexuality.
 The training can be customized for teachers of Grade 5 or Grades 7, 9 and 10.
-The first day covers the provincial curriculum, a definition of comprehensive sexuality education, exploration of how personal bias impacts education and best practices for lesson planning to achieve healthy behavior change.
+The first day covers the provincial curriculum, a definition of comprehensive sexuality education, an exploration of how personal bias impacts education and best practices for lesson planning to achieve healthy behaviour change.
 Day two will go cover tips for content delivery and activities for each component of sexuality covered in the curriculum.
 After the training participants will have the option to purchase or download (for free) SERC’s Teaching Comprehensive Sexuality Education Kit.
 The Kit contains all the materials needed to teach the basics discussed during the training.

 “SEXT ED”: Youth Sexual Development and Digital Literacy